-In this case, we’ll examine whether it’s better to build a new road or repair existing ones.
-We’ll go step by step and use a comparison table to make the process easy to understand.
+In this case, we’ll examine whether building a new road or repairing existing ones is better.
+We’ll go through each step and use a comparison table to make the process easy to understand.

 Step 1: Identify the decision alternatives